 This field configuration in the database table

-User generates free definable form fields which can be processed by any PHP function.
-For further information, refer to the documentation which is available online and to the TYPO3-Code API.
+A user generates free definable form fields that can be processed by any PHP function.
+For further information, refer to the documentation which is available online and to the TYPO3-Core API.

-The field type “flex” manages complex inline form fields ( FlexForms ).
-The form data will be saved as XML data structure in the database fields.
+The field type “flex” manages complex inline form fields (FlexForms).
+The form data will be saved as an XML data structure in the database fields.
 Extbase uses FlexForms for persisting plugin configuration but not to save domain data.
-If your plugin data will be rather complex we encourage you to design an own backend module for them (refer to Ch.
+If your plugin data are rather complex, we encourage you to design your own backend module for them (refer to Ch.
 10).

 The field type “inline” is for saving complex Aggregates of the Domain (see Fig. 6-11).
-Basis of this field type is the so called Inline Relational Record Editing (IRRE) which powers the creation, update and deletion of Domain-objects of whole Aggregates in a single Input Form.
-Without IRRE the Domain-objects must be edited and connected each by itself which would require an intermediate save.
+The basis of this field type is the so-called Inline Relational Record Editing (IRRE) which powers the creation, update, and deletion of Domain-objects of whole Aggregates in a single Input Form.
+Without IRRE the Domain-objects must be edited and connected each by itself, which would require an intermediate save.
 This technique is a comfortable tool for managing complex Aggregates.
-All the possibilities provided by IRRE are well documented, refer to the TYPO3 TCA Reference .
+All the possibilities provided by IRRE are well documented, refer to the TYPO3 TCA Reference.

 'offers' => [ 'label' => 'Offers', 'config' => [ 'type' => 'inline', 'foreign_table' => 'tx_sjroffers_domain_model_offer', 'foreign_field' => 'organization', 'maxitems' => 9999 ], ],

 The configuration is almost identical to the field type “select”.
 However, there are several more possibilities for the configuration of the management and the representation of the connected objects.

 Extbase supports the most important aspects of IRRE with only one exception: